Tewol/13-ecommerce-orm/README.md

 # 13 Object-Relational Mapping (ORM): E-Commerce Back End

-    ``Internet retail, also known as e-commerce, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.

-    This is a back-end e-commerce site that uses the latest technologies so that the company can compete with other e-commerce companies.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.``
+    This is a back-end e-commerce site that uses the latest technologies to compete with other e-commerce companies.

 ## Functionality